-Summary of Findings: The Project site is developed with a parking lot and two buildings with separate street addresses: one ±3,328 sf building that has been occupied by the Dragon's Lair retail business (101 South Main Street); and one ±2,880 sf building that has been occupied by Tom's Glass repair service (105 South Main Street).
+Summary of Findings: The Project site is developed with a parking lot and two buildings with separate street addresses: one $\pm 3,328$ sf building that has been occupied by the Dragon's Lair retail business (101 South Main Street); and one $\pm 2,880$ sf building that has been occupied by Tom's Glass repair service (105 South Main Street).
 Both of the buildings are more than 50 years old and are proposed for demolition; no new development is proposed.
 The Tom's Glass building at 105 South Main Street is not located on a local, state or national register for historic places.
 However, the Dragon's Lair building at 101 South Main Street is identified in the 1985 "Ukiah Historic Resource Survey" and the 1999 "City of Ukiah Architectural Survey" as a local historic resource, and is included in the State of California's "Built Environmental Resource Database (BERD)" with a designation of "5S2," meaning that a local government has recognized the resource as "eligible for local listing or designation."
 However, the building is not listed on the State Register or National Register of Historic Places.

 Per Ukiah City Code Section 3016(b), buildings over 50 years old proposed for demolition that do not meet the exemption criteria of being either an immediate safety hazard, or an accessory building that is not listed on the local historic inventory, shall be reviewed for their historic or architectural significance.
 Specifically, the City's Demolition Review Committee shall review the proposal and make a recommendation to the Ukiah City Council.
 Because the buildings do not meet the exemption criteria noted within the code, on December 28, 2021, the City's Demolition Review Committee reviewed the Project and voted to recommend demolition of both buildings to the City Council.
-See Section V.11, Land Use and Planning, for more information.
-This Initial Study is intended to analyze the impacts associated with demolition of the buildings, in accordance with CEQA.
-The Demolition Permit, together with this Initial Study, will be reviewed by City Council for final consideration.

 As described and analyzed throughout the Initial Study, impacts to Air Quality, Cultural and Tribal Cultural Resources could be significant.
 However, with the implementation of mitigation measures, all impacts would be reduced to less than significant.
-Specifically, temporary activities associated with demolition over the three-week construction period could result in direct significant impacts to Air Quality, but would be reduced to less than significant with the implementation of Mitigation Measures AQ-1 through AQ-3, requiring adherence to Mendocino County Air Quality Management District regulations.
+Specifically, temporary activities associated with demolition over the three-week construction period could result in direct significant impacts to Air Quality, but would be reduced to less than significant with the implementation of Mitigation Measures AQ-1 through AQ-3, requiring adherence to Mendocino County Air Quality Management District

+Demolition Permit for Two Buildings Over 50 Years Old 101 and 105 South Main Street Final Initial Study and Mitigated Negative Declaration City of Ukiah regulations.
 The Tom's Glass building is not located on a local, state, or federal historic register.
 Therefore, no impact to historic resources would occur as a result of its demolition.
 However, because the Dragon's Lair building qualifies as a local historic resource under CEQA that would be demolished, the Project would result in a significant impact to that resource if not properly mitigated.
-Mitigation Measure CUL-1 would require photo documentation of the building to catalogue its existence and Mitigation Measure CUL-2 requires an educational plaque to be erected on-site to acknowledge its historic significance related to the 1917 fire.
-Because the Project proposes to demolish the building that is not historically significant for its architecture, and does not propose new development at this time, these mitigation measures are considered adequate for reducing impacts to less than significant levels.
+Mitigation Measure CUL-1 would require photo documentation of the building to catalogue its existence and Mitigation Measure CUL-2 proposed requiring an educational plaque to be erected on-site to acknowledge its historic significance related to the 1917 fire.
 As such, impacts to historic resources would be less than significant with implementation of mitigation.
 The Project would result in either no impact, or less than significant impact to all other resources.
 See Section V, Evaluation of Environmental Impacts, for more information.